s-diniro/ioti-shields/shield-toolkit/README.md

 # IoT4I Cloud Shield Toolkit

 ## Before you begin
-**IMPORTANT** the shield toolkit is provided to help better understand the deisgn and logic of IoT4I shields.
+**IMPORTANT** the shield toolkit is provided to help better understand the design and logic of IoT4I shields.

 ## Shield toolkit
 An IBM streams shield development toolkit which contains a set of operators and helper function that can help quickly develop shields for IBM IoT for insurance service.
 The toolkit provides the following: